"I've already said it, why would I need to repeat it?"

 "[Those answering "strongly agree to] "In the last seven days, I have received recognition or praise for doing good work” is responsible for a 10% to 20% difference in revenue and productivity."

-If you really want the actions you're praising to last, be specific about them, and be sure to reinforce them regularly.
+So – if you really want the actions you're praising to last, be specific about them, and be sure to reinforce them regularly.

 A story: Using praise to improve customer support